ryanstraits/ryanstraits.github.io/_posts/2018-04-08-intro-the-middle-chapters.md

 You may not be able to see it quite yet, so let me report back on my early findings from where I sit at this stage of the game: your midlife crisis is a _gift_.

 Your thirties are this sweet spot in the center and thick of it all.
 You've lived enough life to know what _not_ to do, while still possessing the agency over yourself and your choices to be able to do what you _want_ to do.
 Yes, midlife can be unremarkable.
-But it's also this rare presentation of a second chance we are afforded that allows us to regroup, refresh, re-purpose, and redirect.
+But it's also this rare presentation of a second chance that we are afforded allowing us to regroup, refresh, re-purpose, and redirect.
 Getting a handle on your fragility may just be the wake-up call you need to remind yourself that you're still in this thing.
 And you've got a long way left to go!

 And so, I've resolved that if there are no inherent dividers in this section of the book, then I am just going to have to create them _myself_.
 If society isn't going to hand me any punctuation during these interminable middle years, then dammit, I am going to add my _own_ exclamation points.